 The Edinburgh Festival is one of the main events that take place in the capital and one not to be missed.
-Sometimes known as the “Athens of the North, Edinburgh is home to many excellent museums, art galleries, and many other historical treasures.
+Sometimes referred to as the “Athens of the North, Edinburgh is home to some excellent museums, art galleries, and many other historical treasures.

-There are various cultures represented in this cosmopolitan extravaganza, and you will see some exceptional displays from countries like Asia, Japan, Korea, China, India, Taiwan, Vietnam and much more.
+There are various cultures represented in this cosmopolitan extravaganza, and you will likely see some exceptional displays from a number of countries including Asia, Japan, Korea, China, India, Taiwan, Vietnam and many more.

-The Festival, known as the largest in the world, was founded in 1947 by the Edinburgh International Festival.
-There are a number of outstanding events taking place.
+The Festival, thought to be the largest in the world, was founded in 1947 by the Edinburgh International Festival.
+It hosts a number of outstanding events.

 Also on your visit you can enjoy some great theatre productions, One of the world’s largest arts events, the Festival stages over 2,000 shows in hundreds of theatres, inspiring people to put on shows ranging from Shakespeare to modern works.